QUARRG/Adver-City/README.md

 ## Data

-The Adver-City dataset may be downloaded from [OneDrive](https://queensuca-my.sharepoint.com/:f:/g/personal/22rmb5_queensu_ca/Eiqz-W0fDSdBo0OkQBt2cLEBlAHQm417iVcVmzUMXNpdvw?e=QmNyhN).
+The Adver-City dataset may be downloaded from its [official website](https://labs.cs.queensu.ca/quarrg/datasets/adver-city/).
 Check the
 [Data structure](docs/data_structure.md) documentation for details on how the dataset files are organized.

 ## Annotations